|Pilot 2nd Lt. William Langley (survived)

 Assigned to the 5th Air Force, 3rd Bombardment Group, 89th Bombardment Squadron.
-Nicknamed ”Japanese Sandman”.
-Renamed "Strawberry Roan" after Lieutenant Bill Roan who had red
+Nicknamed ”Japanese Sandman” and later renamed "Strawberry Roan" after Lieutenant Bill Roan who had red

 On April 22,1943 took off from Kila

-Drome (3-Mile) near Port Moresby on a training mission.
+Drome (3-Mile) near Port Moresby piloted by 2nd Lt.
+William Langley an unidentified gunner on a training mission.
 During the flight, Langley had hydraulic trouble and could not lower the landing gear prior to one engine citing out.
 This A-20 successfully ditched into Bootless

 Bay.
 Both Langley and his